Sander Kleinenberg: Music career

 After years of intensive touring Sander Kleinenberg got back into the studio to deliver his debut album '5K' in 2010.
 The first single of this album was "Remember When", featuring UK singer/songwriter Jamie Cullum.

 Together with the release of the "5K" album and the "Remember When" single, Sander launched his new music label THIS IS Recordings.

 In early 2012, Kleinenberg toured Lahore, Pakistan and performed in front of a large audience.

 On December 1, 2014, he released his single "Can You Feel It" featuring Gwen McCrae.
 The single has been described as "a deep and soulful intervention in the Dutch maestro’s indie dance etiquette, held together with strong production values and an inherently intimate demeanor."

 Visuals and DVJing

 Sander Kleinenberg is well known for his DVJing with self-created visuals and video usage in concerts.
 Kleinenberg explains his use of video saying that it allows for more variety among DJs and performances and that it makes concerts reflect life.
-Due to the complexity of mixing both audio and visual at concerts, Kleinenberg will use the club's on-site VJ or have his partner Mark Pistoire of Venga Boys fame as a VJ at his concerts using the DVJ-X1 or the newer DVJ1000.
+Due to the complexity of mixing both audio and visual at concerts, Kleinenberg will use the club's on-site VJ or have his partner Mark Pistoire as a VJ at his concerts using the DVJ-X1 or the newer DVJ1000.
 Kleinenberg first met Pistoire in 2003 when searching for a VJ for his "Everybody" events and the two performed live together for the first time in The Hague.
 The in-concert imagery often includes political content or trippy home videos created by Pistoire or Kleinenberg.